By Hugh Griffin-Banerjee and Melvin Bass (the Introvert)

-We on The Other Side are wont to stray beyond the orbit of conventional thought from time to time, and it occurred to us in the rarified air that there’s a better way to protect our schoolchildren from mass murderers than arming teachers: bulletproof vests for every pre-k, kindergarten, grade-school, and high-school student in America.
+We at the Near-Canada Gazette are wont to stray beyond the orbit of conventional thought from time to time, and it occurred to us, rather Melvin and me, that there’s a better way to protect our schoolchildren from mass murderers than arming teachers: bulletproof vests for every pre-k, kindergarten, grade-school, and high-school student in America.

 To summarize: The bulletproof safety of America’s schoolchildren could be bought for less than 6% of the Education Department’s annual budget.
-What are we waiting for?
+What pray tell are we waiting for?